Tungcg1906/Tungcg1906/README.md

 ## 🚀 About Me

 Hello!
-I'm Nguyen Xuan Tung, a passionate individual with a background in Physics and Data Science.
-I hold a Master's degree in Physics of Data from the University of Padova (UniPD) and a Bachelor's degree in Physics from the University of Debrecen (UniDeb).
-Currently, I'm engaged in a research project on "Particle detectors optimization with deep learning techniques" at INFN.
-Feel free to visit my [porfolio website](https://tungcg1906.github.io/NguyenXuanTung/) to learn more about my background.
-I'm always open to collaboration opportunities and passionate about data science, machine learning, and complex systems.
-Let's connect and explore exciting possibilities together!
+I am Nguyen Xuan Tung, an enthusiastic individual with a comprehensive background in Physics and Data Science.
+Holding a Master's degree in Physics of Data from the esteemed University of Padova (UniPD) and a Bachelor's degree in Physics from the University of Debrecen (UniDeb), I bring a wealth of academic knowledge to the table.

+Currently, I am deeply immersed in a research endeavor centered on "Particle detectors optimization with deep learning techniques" at INFN, showcasing my dedication to advancing scientific understanding through innovative methodologies.

+For further insights into my professional journey, visit my [porfolio website](https://tungcg1906.github.io/NguyenXuanTung/).
+I am particularly keen on collaboration opportunities and thrive in environments that foster growth and exploration.
+Let's connect!

 ## 📨 Contacts
 - 📧 Reach me at [Gmail](mailto:tungcg1906@gmail.com).